Poster Presenter Guidelines

 Poster Presenter Training Sessions

 In the morning before the Poster Hall opens, you will have the opportunity to learn techniques for effective poster presentations from experienced presenters.
-Training sessions will take place in the DDW ePosters Theater, located at the front of the Poster Hall on Saturday, June 2 through Monday, June 4 from 7:30 to 7:45 a.m.
+Training sessions will take place in the DDW Knowledge Hub, located in the Poster Hall (South Hall A) on Saturday, May 2 through Monday, May 4 from 7:30 to 7:45 a.m.

 Poster Printing Service

-To increase the visibility and reach of your science, you are encouraged to submit an ePoster that will be featured in an online venue.
+To increase the visibility and reach of your science, you are encouraged to submit an ePoster.
 DDW attendees and the public will be able to view this electronic version of your poster along with any audio narration or video files you choose to add.
-The ePoster service is provided free of charge and expands the reach of your science to your colleagues.
+This service is provided free of charge and expands the reach of your science to your colleagues.
 Visit the DDW ePosters Archive to view examples from previous meetings.

 At DDW: The Day of Your Presentation

-All poster sessions will take place in Hall C of the Walter E. Washington Convention Center.
+All poster sessions will take place in the DDW Poster Hall in McCormick Place.
 Follow this schedule to plan your day:

-- 7–9 a.m.: Poster Hall is open for authors to place their presentations on the boards.
+- 7–9 a.m.: Poster Hall is open for you to place your poster(s) on your board(s).

 - 6 p.m.: Any posters or other materials left in the Poster Hall after this time will be discarded.